Douglas Deslauriers for Richmond

 Commitment

-I promise to protect public access to hiking, fishing, kayaking, etc. New solar farms will receive my scrutiny about available grid capacity and effective land use.
+I promise to protect public access to hiking, fishing, kayaking, etc. I will review any new solar farm permits with available grid capacity and effective land use as part of the discussion.

 Promote economic growth